mertselimb/kiro-auto-permissions/README.md

 kiro-cli settings chat.defaultAgent kiro-default
 ```

-That's it — **enforce mode is on by default**.
-Every new `kiro-cli` session now routes
-risk-bearing tool calls through the reviewer; reads and routine commands pass instantly, and
-anything the reviewer denies is blocked with the reason handed back to the agent.

-Revert anytime:
+From here on, every new `kiro-cli` session runs in enforce mode: gated tool calls go
+through the reviewer, and anything denied comes back to the agent with the reason.

+To undo it:

 ```bash
 kiro-cli settings --delete chat.defaultAgent
 ```

-> **Gate a single agent instead of all sessions?** Skip step 3 and run that agent explicitly:
+If you'd rather gate one agent than every session, skip step 3 and run that agent
-> `kiro-cli chat --agent kiro-default`.
-You can also wire the hook into any existing agent by
+explicitly (`kiro-cli chat --agent kiro-default`).
+You can also wire the hook into any
-> passing its JSON path to `bun src/install.ts`.
+existing agent by passing its JSON path to `bun src/install.ts`.

 ## Shadow mode (optional dry run)

-Not enabled by default.
-Turn it on to watch decisions **without blocking anything** — useful
+Off by default.
+Turn it on to watch decisions without blocking anything while you decide
-for building trust before relying on it:
+whether to trust it:

 ```bash
 echo '{"shadow": true, "debug": true}' > ~/.kiro/auto-permissions/config.json